Article

 • An assertion can have a defined Boolean argument and can be used to verify if a stated condition is either true or false.
 Depending on the configuration, a failure in the verification can result in an assertion error.

-• An assertion can be built using two string arguments.
+• Can be built using two string arguments.
 It then checks whether the two arguments are equal during the course of the execution and throw up an error if they are not.
 This can also be run using three string arguments where the third is a message that comes up if an error occurs.
 This is useful for more verbose and descriptive assertion testing.

 • An assertion can be built using two Boolean arguments.
 It then checks whether the two arguments are equal during execution and throws up an error if they are not.

-• An assertion can be built using two Java collection objects.
+• Can be built using two Java collection objects.
 It then checks if both collections contain the same elements, in the same correct order.
 Any mismatch or problems with the order can throw up an error.
 This can also be passed with a string message which is displayed when the error occurs.

 Benefits of Assertion Testing